infobloxopen/cni-infoblox/README.md

 Limitations
 -----------

-* No DNS support.
+* Doesn't have Infoblox DNS support.
-* Should use one network view at infoblox NIOS for one deployment.
+* For one Kubernetes deployment only one Infoblox Network view can be used.